Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 #### Type helpers with predefined contents

 Julia abstract types don't have any field or attribute.
 They are only tags on the type tree.
-However, we may expect sometimes an abstract type to possess some kind of predefined content so that the design of some methods could be highly simplified.
+However, we may sometimes expect an abstract type to possess some kind of predefined content so that the design of some methods can be highly simplified.
 For example, we may need an abstract type that describes a composite vector.
 Apparently, it should have a field that is the vector contained in it.
-Of course, we can appoint a fixed field name with it and force every concrete subtype must contain such a field.
+Of course, we can appoint a fixed field name and force every concrete subtype to contain such a field.
 In such a design pattern, the name of this field in every concrete subtype must be kept unchanged, which may be annoying when it conflicts with that of another field.
 What's worse, a predefined content of an abstract type is not always limited to a certain field.
-Maybe we need more than one fields to construct such a content.
-The just mentioned design pattern cannot deal with such situations.
+Maybe we need more than one field to construct such a content.
+The design pattern mentioned above cannot deal with such situations.

 Here, we provide a set of trait functions to help the design of abstract types with predefined contents.
 We take the case of composite vector for illustration, and the generalization to other situations is straightforward.
 First, the trait function [`contentnames`](@ref) should be overloaded to define the names of the predefined contents:
 ```jldoctest traits